royaltiescoin/royaltiescoin/README.md

 http://royaltycoin.net

-Copyright (c) 2009-2014 The developers
+Copyright (c) 2009-2018 The developers

-What is RoyaltyCoin?
+What is RoyaltiesCoin?
 ----------------

-RoyaltyCoin is a new cryptocurrency which is more decentralized than Bitcoin.
+RoyaltiesCoin is a new cryptocurrency which is more decentralized than Bitcoin.
 It prevents centralization of hashing power in pools, which is one of the main concerns of Bitcoin security.
-RoyaltyCoin was fairly launched with no premine.
+RoyaltiesCoin was fairly launched with no premine.
  - Algorithm: SpreadX11
  - Block generation: 1 minute
  - Difficulty retargets: every block based on last 360 blocks